top of page

 Yes.
 The project will include a capacity for 400 students.
 We currently have a PK-12 enrollment of 319.

-Do we really need a gym?
+Why do we need a gym?

 The gymnasium will provide necessary educational space for the school.
-It can be used for indoor recess, classes, practices and events.
+It will be used for indoor recess, classes, practices and events.
 For example, several events are set up in the gym throughout the year—like Veterans Day, the Endowment play, graduation, blood drive and prom.
 When those events are happening, the gym can’t be used for anything else.
 If weather is bad and the elementary classes have indoor recess, there isn’t another location to take the PE classes.
-PE times overlap with junior high sports, so the gym is unavailable.
+PE times overlap with junior high sports, so the gym is often unavailable.

 In a K-12 school, lots of classes are vying for room for physical activity, a critical component of our education curriculum.
 Having one gym means that some kids lose out on that opportunity.
 Our current gymnasium doubles as our performing arts space, making the overcrowding situation even worse.